zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 6. **RESTORE CONNECTION:** Physical and emotional reconnection.
 7. **LEARN:** What triggered this?
 How can it be prevented?

 **Critical principle:** Repair must occur.
 Unrepaired ruptures accumulate.
-The repair need not be perfect—sincere effort matters more than elegant resolution.
+The repair need not be perfect, sincere effort matters more than elegant resolution.

 ## 2.5 — Attachment Styles and Resonance Capacity